alvent88/TopAsli-Voucher/backend/validation/README.md

 - Does NOT validate player UIDs
 - Different use case entirely

+❌ **RapidAPI Check ID Game:**
+- Requires API key and subscription
+- Not confirmed to support Genshin Impact
+- Potential rate limits and costs

-**Fallback behavior:** If RapidAPI key is not configured, the system falls back to format validation only.
-This ensures validation always works, even without the API key.
+**Fallback behavior:** If cek-username API fails or times out, the system falls back to format validation only with message "Valid UID format (username not available)".
+This ensures validation always works.

 ### Valorant Riot ID